 “Yup, gay and out.
 His boyfriend is Mike Nakamura,” Jason said.

-“Anyway,” Ron continued, “there are maybe thirty or so gay guys who are out that we know about.
-There’s probably a lot more who are still in the closet, but there’s no way to find out how many.”
+“Anyway,” Ron continued, “there are maybe thirty or so gay guys who are out that we know.
+There’s probably a lot more who are still in the closet or in other grades, but there’s no way to find out how many.”

 “Why would they stay in the closet if there are a lot of kids who are out?”